 The imagery is very interesting though – uniformed Soviet soldiers doing a bunch of benevolent and grand things and grateful Mongolians thanking them.
 Feels a bit biased?

 I learn later, this memorial was actually built by the Soviets themselves.
-The communist takeover of Mongolia was actually brutal, with possibly 100,000 Mongolian lamas killed.
-But the panels depicted only very positive optimistic scenes.
+The communist takeover of Mongolia was actually brutal, with possibly 100,000 Mongolian lamas (or teachers) killed.
+But the panels depicted only very positive optimistic scenes so it was a form of propaganda.

 Turns out this grandiose optimistic art style has a name – Socialist Realism!
 Read more about Socialist Realism.